We may be compensated for your purchase of any of the products featured on this page – it helps us keep the lights on :)

 In other page views, Excel cells are measured in points.

-You could calculate what the conversion would be to inches or centimeters, but, in Page Layout view, you don’t have to worry about that.
+You could calculate what the conversion would be from points to inches or centimeters, but, in Page Layout view, you don’t have to worry about that.
 In this view, you can resize cells using common types of measurements.

-2. Insert a Table
+2. Insert a Table to Create the Grids for the Graph Paper

 Next, select a good portion of the page and insert a Table.
+The Table will provide the grids for your graph paper.

 You can insert a Table either by pressing Ctrl+T on your keyboard or from your Ribbon in the Styles section of your Home tab.